 This little game took all the morning pressure off Shirley and placed it on our daughter’s shoulders, where it belonged.
 There were occasions when my wife got up in time to fix breakfast, only to find Danae sitting soberly at the piano, clothed and in her right mind.

 This system of discipline can serve as a model for parents who have similar behavioural problems with their children.
 It was not oppressive; in fact, Danae seemed to enjoy having a target to achieve.
 The limits of acceptable performance were defined beyond question.
 The responsibility was clearly placed on the child.
 And it required no adult anger or foot stamping.

 Adaptations of this concept are available to resolve other problems in your home, too.
 The only limit lies in the creativity and imagination that you bring to the situation.

-This article was written by Focus on the Family Malaysia and the Questions and Answers are extracted from “The Complete Marriage & Family Home Reference Guide” by Dr. James Dobson with permission.
+This article was written by Focus on the Family Malaysia and the Questions and Answers are extracted from “The Complete Marriage & Family Home Reference Guide” with permission.